beastieboard/metalock/README.md

-The use case for Metalock is when you have a smart contract system and you want to support custom user logic; the overhead for allowing each user to specify their own 3rd party contract and call that contract is "too damned high";
-the CPI is likely to cost 5000+ CU, as well as require additional annoying logic to specify their 3rd party program and accounts when creating the TX.
+The use case for Metalock is when you have a smart contract system and you want to support custom user logic; the overhead for allowing each user to specify their own 3rd party contract and call that contract is potentially too high, the CPI is likely to cost 5000+ CU, it will require additional complexity to specify their 3rd party program and accounts, and the transaction size of 1232 bytes is already easy to reach.

-However, a Metalock program which compiles into a few hundred bytes can be easily be stored inside a user account (which is loaded anyway), and execution costs can be relatively low.
+However, a Metalock program which compiles into a few dozen or hundred bytes can be easily be stored inside a user account (which is loaded anyway), and execution costs are relatively low for simple logic.

 ## Creating a Program